PreMiD/Activities/docs/v1/guide/metadata.md

 }
 ```

 **Logo**: A square image that represents the service.
-This will be displayed in the Discord Rich Presence small image and in the PreMiD store.
+This will be displayed in the Discord Activity small image and in the PreMiD store.

 **Thumbnail**: A wider image (16:9 recommended) that showcases the service.
 This will be displayed in the PreMiD store.